 An auditing policy can be defined for a specific database or as a default server policy:

 A server policy applies to all existing and newly created databases on the server.

-If server blob auditing is enabled, it always applies to the database (that is, the database will be audited), regardless of the database auditing settings.
+If server blob auditing is enabled, it always applies to the database.
+The database will be audited, regardless of the database auditing settings.

-Enabling blob auditing on the database, in addition to enabling it on the server, will not override or change any of the settings of the server blob auditing.
+Enabling blob auditing on the database, in addition to enabling it on the server, does not override or change any of the settings of the server blob auditing.
 Both audits will exist side by side.
-In other words, the database will be audited twice in parallel (once by the server policy and once by the database policy).
+In other words, the database is audited twice in parallel; once by the server policy and once by the database policy.

 You should avoid enabling both server blob auditing and database blob auditing together, unless: